maalvarezl/MLAI/README.md

 * Session 9: Logistic regression
 * Session 10: Other topics

+## Jupyter Notebooks

+To open the Jupyter Notebook, type on your terminal

+`jupyter notebook Lab 1 - Probability and Introduction to Jupyter Notebooks.ipynb`

+If you want to see the notebook as a slide show use the following instruction in your terminal

+`jupyter nbconvert Lecture 1-COM4509-6509.ipynb --to slides --post serve`

 ## References

 Simon Rogers and Mark Girolami, A First Course in Machine Learning, Chapman and Hall/CRC Press, 2nd Edition, 2016.